W. Edward Chi

 BS Management Science and Engineering, Stanford University, CA

-W. Edward Chi is a Rossier Dean’s Fellow in the Urban Education Policy Ph.D. program at the University of Southern California’s Rossier School of Education.
+Edward is a Ph.D.
+Candidate in Urban Education Policy and a Graduate School Fellow at the University of Southern California.
 His interest centers on college access and completion among underserved populations.
-Edward studies policies affecting students and faculty in postsecondary education and is currently assessing interventions for low-income students at public higher education institutions in Nebraska.
+Edward studies policies affecting students and faculty in K-12 and postsecondary education.
+He is currently assessing interventions for low-income students at public higher education institutions in the Midwest.
 Edward is a former tenured faculty member at the Riverside Community College District in California where he taught Economics courses for five years.
-During that time, he adopted and developed collaborative methods in economics instruction.
-Edward's experience includes positions at the International Monetary Fund and the U.S. Department of Education in Washington, DC.
-He holds a master’s degree in Economics from the University of California, Irvine, and a bachelor’s degree in Management Science and Engineering from Stanford University.
+He has also taught at the University of California, Irvine, and at a high school diploma program at a community education center.
+In his teaching, he developed collaborative methods in economics instruction.
+Edward's research experience includes positions at the International Monetary Fund and the U.S. Department of Education in Washington, DC.
+He holds a master’s degree in economics from the University of California, Irvine, and a bachelor’s degree in management science and engineering from Stanford University.

-- Research Assistant, Policy Development and Review Department, International Monetary Fund, Washington, DC
+- Policy Development and Review Department, International Monetary Fund, Washington, DC

-- Summer Internship, Office of Student Financial Assistance, US Department of Education, Washington, DC
+- Office of Student Financial Assistance, U.S. Department of Education, Washington, DC

-- Melguizo, T., Witham, K., Fong, K., & Chi, W. E. (forthcoming).
+- Melguizo, T., Witham, K., Fong, K., & Chi, W. E. (2017).
 Understanding the Relationship between Equity and Efficiency: Towards a Concept of Funding Adequacy for Community Colleges.
-Journal of Education Finance.
+Journal of Education Finance, 43(2).

 - Ngo, F., Chi, W. E., & Park, E. S. Y. (2017).
 Mathematics Course Placement Using Holistic Measures: Possibilities for Community College Students.
 Teachers College Record, 120(2). http://www.tcrecord.org/Content.asp?ContentId=21987